IF YOU’RE NOT OUT, YOU’RE IN

-In Britain, where the waiting list for organs reached a record high of 7,234 at the end of March, nearly nine out of ten people believe that carrying a national donor card is a good idea, but only one in four people actually carries one.
+In Britain, pre Covid, where the waiting list for organs is very high, nearly nine out of ten people believe that carrying a national donor card is a good idea, but only one in four people actually carries one.
 Britain also has one of the highest family refusal rates in the EU, with 42 per cent of relatives blocking organ removal, compared with 17 per cent in Spain, 29 per cent in Italy and 30 per cent in France.

 FIND OUT MORE